Page: 1 2 3

 - Transparency - the data subjects should be given appropriate notice in advance about the possible sharing of their personal data.
 Failure to do so may mean that it is considered to have been carried out unfairly and without due respect for the data subjects' rights

-The data subjects must be able to effectively exercise their rights under the DPA 1998 including the rights to access data which is held about them and to object to, or opt out of, certain types of processing.
+The data subjects must be able to effectively exercise their rights under Data Protection legislation including the rights to access data which is held about them and to object to, or opt out of, certain types of processing.
 While transfers will be permitted where data subjects have given their consent to the transfer, a positive response must be received and consent cannot be inferred from silence.

 The University has stringent requirements in place for the transfers of sensitive personal data, which are dealt with in Section 12 of this Code of Practice.
-The advice of the Governance Officer (Data Protection and Legal), the Head of Disability and Inclusion or the University's Diversity Partner should be sought if in any doubt.
+The advice of the Information Governance Manager, the Head of Disability and Inclusion or the University's Diversity Partner should be sought if in any doubt.

 Page: 1 2 3